smkand/Simple-Tornado-App/readme.md

 ```

-3. To deploy this app on Heroku using git, run following commands:
+3. To deploy this app on Heroku using git, run following command:
 ```
 git push heroku master